Using your iPhone to Track Step, Exercise and Monitor Walking Steadiness

 Tracking Steps & Stairs Climbed with your iPhone

-You can use the Health App to track steps taken and stairs climbed.
-The iPhone since version 5S contains a built-in motion processor that can track your steps without using an external device.
+You can use the Health app to track steps taken and stairs climbed.
+The iPhone contains a built-in motion processor that can track your steps without using an external device.
+It will also track activity like steps climbed.
+It does this tracking automatically and makes the information available to you in the app.

 Although other trackers like a Fitbits or Apple Watches are more portable and may be more appropriate for an active life, the basic tracker of the iPhone might be perfect if you want to keep track of your progress with a step mission.

 If every day you have a step mission of 10,000 steps, you just have to carry your iPhone and use the Health app.

 1 Tap Summary to see your stats for today.